Kreative24hk/Ex_Library_Hierarchy/README.md

 # Ex_Library_Hierarchy

-This library is for showing how packages are constructed.
+This library is for showing how packages are constructed in Python.
 You can download and save this pacakge into the python site-package folder.
 And then, check the package's structure by using the sample code below.

 ## Check the MyMethod_1() in MyModule_1